-Is it normal if the rotor in my Automatic watch does not move around freely?
+Is it normal if the rotor in my GX1-A or Rebel-A does not move around freely?

 - The timepiece will still run smoothly, and the stiffness of the rotor will have no bearing on its accuracy.
 That is, even though the rotor is not moving around freely, it is still charging and powering the movement.